DannyDannyDanny/methodology/README.md

 ## Other methdology
+* Closed Source Software: If you cannot check what it does / how it works, do not use it.
+Proprietary products are more prone to backdoors / security holes.
 * It is known that proprietary software (especially closed source software) is less secure (No windows servers).
 * [Things you should do now](https://secure.phabricator.com/book/phabflavor/article/things_you_should_do_now/)
 * Follow [naming conventions](https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html)